Vibha04p/sql-business-insights/notes/ecom_schema.md

 SELECT COUNT(*)
 FROM ecom.collections;

-on collections,consents,collection_products --- all of them returned zero which menas the tables are actually empty.
-I had pointed out previously as well as the row count was zero but will use this method to verify.
+On collections, consents,collection_products --- all of them returned zero, which means the tables are actually empty.
+I had pointed out previously that the row count was zero, but will use this method to verify.

 **TABLES AT A GLANCE:**

 session_events

-Tells us what type of session is going on, most likely whether the customer is browsing or at checkout, what the product is, at what time the event occurred, and what the cost of the cart/product is based on the customer ID.
+Each row shows us what type of session is going on, most likely whether the customer is browsing or at checkout, what the product is, at what time the event occurred, and what the cost of the cart/product is based on the customer ID.

 Rows: 292,903

 order_status_history

-Tells us which order ID has what status (i.e., paid, packed, shipped, delivered, or cancelled), at what time the status changed, and if cancelled, the reason for cancellation.
+Each row shows us which order ID has what status (i.e., paid, packed, shipped, delivered, or cancelled), at what time the status changed, and if cancelled, the reason for cancellation.

 Rows: 158,414

 sessions

-Shows which customer from which part of the world (country, region, city) started browsing, at what time the session started and ended.
+Each row shows which customer from which part of the world (country, region, city) started browsing, at what time the session started and ended.
 It also stores the IP address and the device ID used for shopping.

 Rows: 100,000

 devices

-Tells us information about the device used for shopping, including the device type, operating system, browser, and model.
+Each row shows us information about the device used for shopping, including the device type, operating system, browser, and model.

 Rows: 85,168

 order_items

-Tells us, based on the order ID, which product variant was bought, the quantity purchased, and the total cost.
+Each row shows us, based on the order ID, which product variant was bought, the quantity purchased, and the total cost.

 Rows: 81,806

 payment_transactions

-Tells us which payment gateway was used and whether the payment transaction was successful or failed.
+Each row shows us which payment gateway was used and whether the payment transaction was successful or failed.

 Rows: 40,034

 orders

-Shows complete information about an order, from the order ID and customer who placed it to the payment status, shipping details, total amount, and any applied promo code or coupon.
+Each row shows complete information about an order, from the order ID and customer who placed it to the payment status, shipping details, total amount, and any applied promo code or coupon.

 Rows: 40,000

 payment_intents

-Shows whether the payment for an order has been completed or not, along with the payment method used and the total bill amount.
+Each row shows whether the payment for an order has been completed or not, along with the payment method used and the total bill amount.

 Rows: 40,000

 attribution_campaigns

-Shows the advertising cost attributed to each marketing campaign.
+Each row shows the advertising cost attributed to each marketing campaign.

 Rows: 38,405

 shipments

-Mentions the shipping method used, the shipping carrier, whether the order was delivered or not, based on the order ID, along with when the order was shipped and delivered.
+Each row shows the shipping method used, the shipping carrier, whether the order was delivered or not, based on the order ID, along with when the order was shipped and delivered.

 Rows: 32,089

 inventory_movements

-Shows at what time, how many units of a particular product variant moved into or out of a warehouse.
+Each row shows at what time, how many units of a particular product variant moved into or out of a warehouse.
 It tells us about the product inventory movement in a particular warehouse.

 Rows: 30,207

 prices

-Shows the current list price and sale price of each product variant, along with the validity period for that pricing.
+Each row shows the current list price and sale price of each product variant, along with the validity period for that pricing.

 Rows: 24,180

 loyalty_transactions

-Acts as a passbook for customer loyalty points, where every row records one change in a customer's points balance.
+Each row shows a passbook for customer loyalty points, where every row records one change in a customer's points balance.

 Rows: 21,475

 segment_memberships

-Tells us from when to when a customer's segment membership is valid.
+Each row shows us from when to when a customer's segment membership is valid.

 Rows: 16,461

 addresses

-Tells us the complete address details of a customer based on the address ID.
+Each row shows us the complete address details of a customer based on the address ID.

 Rows: 16,000

 customer_addresses

-Links the customer ID to the address ID, along with the address type, and mentions whether it is the default address or not.
+Each row shows links the customer ID to the address ID, along with the address type, and mentions whether it is the default address or not.

 Rows: 16,000

 product_variants

-Contains the complete details of every product variant, including the size, colour, SKU, and other attributes.
+Each row shows the complete details of every product variant, including the size, colour, SKU, and other attributes.

 Rows: 12,090

 customers

-Gives the complete details of each customer.
+Each row shows the complete details of each customer.

 Rows: 10,000

 product_reviews

-Gives details of which product was reviewed, the review itself, the rating, when it was reviewed, along with the associated order ID.
+Each row shows details of which product was reviewed, the review itself, the rating, when it was reviewed, along with the associated order ID.

 Rows: 8,000

 notifications

-Shows what kind of notification was sent to a particular customer and through which channel.
+Each row shows what kind of notification was sent to a particular customer and through which channel.

 Rows: 6,856

 products

-Contains complete product details, including the brand, category, description, and product name.
+Each row shows complete product details, including the brand, category, description, and product name.

 Rows: 4,000

 loyalty_accounts

-Contains the customer ID, when the loyalty account was created, and the customer's loyalty tier (such as Bronze, Silver, or Gold).
+Each row shows the customer ID, when the loyalty account was created, and the customer's loyalty tier (such as Bronze, Silver, or Gold).

 Rows: 3,000

 return_items

-Shows which item was returned, the quantity returned, and the associated reason code.
+Each row shows which item was returned, the quantity returned, and the associated reason code.

 Rows: 2,004

 inventory_items

-Shows the quantity of each product variant currently in stock and how much inventory is reserved.
+Each row shows the quantity of each product variant currently in stock and how much inventory is reserved.

 Rows: 2,000

 return_requests

-Shows which customer requested a return for which order and the current status of the return request.
+Each row shows which customer requested a return for which order and the current status of the return request.

 Rows: 1,603

 refunds

-Shows the refund details for an order, including the refund amount, reason, status, and creation date.
+Each row shows the refund details for an order, including the refund amount, reason, status, and creation date.

 Rows: 260

 brands

-Tells us the brand ID and the corresponding brand name.
+Each row shows us the brand ID and the corresponding brand name.

 Rows: 120

 marketing_campaigns

-Tells us the budget, marketing channel, and when the campaign starts and ends.
+Each row shows us the budget, marketing channel, and when the campaign starts and ends.

 Rows: 100

 coupons

-Tells us the coupon code, discount value, usage limit per customer, validity period, and whether the coupon is active.
+Each row shows us the coupon code, discount value, usage limit per customer, validity period, and whether the coupon is active.

 Rows: 50

 promotion_rules

-Defines the rules for applying a promotion, such as the minimum cart value and any applicable product or category restrictions.
+Each row shows the rules for applying a promotion, such as the minimum cart value and any applicable product or category restrictions.

 Rows: 30

 promotions

-Shows the promotion details, including the promotion type, discount type, discount value, validity period, and whether the promotion is active.
+Each row shows the promotion details, including the promotion type, discount type, discount value, validity period, and whether the promotion is active.

 Rows: 20

 experiment_variants

-Stores the different versions of an A/B test, the percentage of users allocated to each version, and identifies whether the variant is the control or the test version.
+Each row shows the different versions of an A/B test, the percentage of users allocated to each version, and identifies whether the variant is the control or the test version.

 Rows: 12

 customer_segments

-Shows which customer segment a customer belongs to, such as new, active, at-risk, or churned.
+Each row shows which customer segment a customer belongs to, such as new, active, at-risk, or churned.

 Rows: 10

 return_reasons

-Stores the predefined reasons for product returns.
+Each row shows the predefined reasons for product returns.

 Rows: 8

 experiments

-Shows the details of the A/B experiments conducted to test different features or experiences.
+Each row shows the details of the A/B experiments conducted to test different features or experiences.

 Rows: 6

 payment_methods

-Shows the different payment methods available for customers to use.
+Each row shows the different payment methods available for customers to use.

 Rows: 5

 shipping_methods

-Shows the different shipping methods available for delivering orders.
+Each row shows the different shipping methods available for delivering orders.

 Rows: 3

 shipping_carriers

-Shows the different shipping carriers used for order deliveries.
+Each row shows the different shipping carriers used for order deliveries.

 Rows: 3